pages-themes/cayman/lectures-materials.md

 **Objectives**
 Most of published results still rely on some statistical inference.
 With this lecture, you will
 * get a reminder of the classical statistical framework and learn about the issues brought by the use of statistical inference
 * learn (or be reminded of) the notion of effect size, power, positive predictive values and the consequences of low powered studies
-* understand the file drawer effect, p-hacking, and know about some solutions
+* understand the file drawer effect, p-hacking, and know about some solutions.

 **Pre-recorded lecture video:**

-## 11. Introduction to Machine Learning with Scikit-learn
+## 11. Introduction to Machine Learning part 1: supervised learning
 **Instructor:** Nikhil Bhagwat

 * Understand basic concepts in supervised machine-learning